Jackson-Wang-0/Week-2-Lab-Report/index.md

 <img width="686" alt="截屏2022-01-13 下午5 49 07" src="https://user-images.githubusercontent.com/97211608/149437544-1fce6089-df67-437d-8768-1875fbbbded7.png">

 If you made it this far, congrats!
-Your terminal is now conneced!!!
+Your terminal is now connected!!!

 # Trying Some Commands